Boomaa23/Note2JPG/quickstart.md

 11. Once the service account has been created, click on it.
 12. Click "Add Key" then "Create New Key".
 Stay with JSON then click "Create".
 13. Rename the downloaded file to `GoogleSvcAcctPrivateKey.json` and put it in the same folder as the application.
--->

 If you used a school account for the backup, share the Notability backup folder in Google Drive with the other personal account that has the service account tied to it.
 Ensure the account has editing access.
 If you used a personal account for both, disregard this.
+-->

 ## Usage
 If everything is set up correctly, the application should work after just double-clicking `Note2JPG.jar`.

-Do not type into the terminal that appears unless you are prompted.
+Do not type into the GUI that appears unless you are prompted.
 Answer with the numbers only, not names associated with them.
 Prompts should be:
 - Which class are you uploading to?
 - What Google Drive file do you want to parse?
 - What assignment in the class should this be uploaded to?